How to use WhatsApp in China using a VPN

 Why do I need a VPN to unblock WhatsApp?

-Environments like schools, colleges, and offices may have such blocks in place in order to avoid disruption to working efficiency.
+Environments like schools, colleges, and offices may have such blocks in place to avoid disruption to working efficiency.
 If you want to access WhatsApp while at school or work, then, you'll need a VPN to bypass these restrictions.
 It will also give you better online anonymity, assigning you a new IP address that will trick any block into thinking you're elsewhere.

 The same functionality can be utilized when in any country that restricts the use of certain apps and websites.
 Abroad in China and want to use WhatsApp?
 You can keep in touch with loved ones simply by connecting to a VPN to appear as if you're in a country that doesn't block the messaging app—like your native country.